PlebOne/pleb-r1/DEVELOPMENT.md

-# Development Guide - Pleb.One
+# Development Guide - Pleb-R1

 ## 🚀 Getting Started

-This guide will help you set up and run the Pleb.One relay and authentication system for development.
+This guide will help you set up and run the Pleb-R1 relay and authentication system for development.

 ## 📋 Prerequisites